 Since the 2010 deadline, Registration dossiers and SDS templates are periodically updated in line with the latest scientific information, and further updates are anticipated.
 Updated information is only available to existing Consortium members or those paying any supplementary LOA fee as agreed by the Consortium members.

 Consortium LOA documents

 The following documents provide more information on the Lead REACH Consortium’s LOA, including background information on the LOA (including costs), the LOA agreement itself and accompanying forms as well as step-by-step guidance on how to make an LOA application.

-- LOA Agreement – for EU manufacturers and importers
+- LOA Agreement – for EU/GB manufacturers and importers

 - Additional Information Form

 - Cover Letter